 Mozilla has added a cookie jar to Firefox

-Mozilla, the maker of the browser application Firefox, developed a function called Total Protection as part of the enhanced “Strict Mode” tracking that promises to stop cross-site tracking.
+Mozilla, developer of the application ς Firefox, developed a function called as part of enhanced “Strict Mode” tracking protection that promises to stop cross-site tracking.

-“Total Cookie Protection restricts cookies to the site where they were created, which prevents them monitoring to use the same cookies to track your site-to-site browsing, ”says Mozilla.
+"Total Cookie Protection restricts cookies to the site where they were created, which prevents tracking companies from using the same cookies to track your site-to-site browsing, ”says Mozilla.

-The feature is available as part of a Firefox feature called Enhanced protection.
+The feature is available as part of a Firefox feature called protection.

-Mozilla claims that most browsers allow cookies to be shared between websites, allowing advertisers to "tag" a browser and track the user as they browse websites.
+Mozilla claims that most probrowsers allow cookies to be shared between websites, allowing advertising companies to “tag” a browser and track the user as they browse websites.

 "This type of cookie-based tracking has long been the most common method of gathering information for users.
 It is a key element of bulk marketing that allows advertising companies to create a detailed personal profile of you. he says Mozilla.